 Q: Who is eligible to form a mixed-sex civil partnership?

-A: A mixed-sex couple can form a civil partnership in England and Wales if they are both aged 16 or over, have lived in the same area of England or Wales for at least 7 days, neither is already in a marriage or civil partnership and they are not close blood relatives.
+A: A mixed-sex couple can form a civil partnership in England, Wales and Northern Ireland if they are both aged 16 or over, have lived in the same area for at least 7 days, neither is already in a marriage or civil partnership and they are not close blood relatives.

 Q: How do you book a civil partnership?